Sore, cracked or bleeding nipples

 Getting your attachment right early can prevent problems later.
 Try to make sure your baby’s mouth is attached correctly from the first few days of breastfeeding.

-When expressing milk, make sure that the suction on your breast pump is not too strong.
+When expressing milk with a breast pump, make sure that the suction on your breast pump is not too strong.

 Change your breast pads regularly.
 Don’t get soap or shampoo on your nipples.